-8Limiting to only the most recent month of data implies that the sample is the same only once every four months and for any consecutive four-month period, the samples are different from each other.
+10Limiting to only the most recent month of data implies that the sample is the same only once every four months and for any consecutive four-month period, the samples are different from each other.
 This approach could be problematic for estimating the effect if the samples of different months are very different from each other, say in terms of proximity to banks or their income and expenditure levels.
-Appendix table A.1 provides the averages of characteristics of the household head and income and expenditure levels of the households by the month of survey for the full wave before demonetization, that is, May-Aug 2016.
+Appendix table A.2 provides the averages of characteristics of the household head and income and expenditure levels of the households by the month of survey for the full wave before demonetization, that is, May-Aug 2016.
 While the income and expenditure levels show the combined effect of seasonality and of the households interviewed in that particular month, we can see that the values of the other variables are very similar for households in different months.
 Furthermore, the regressions control for household fixed effects to account for time invariant differences between households.

-One major advantage of the data is the availability of observations for each month.
-Since demonetization was a short term shock, it is important to have information for each month as having data say, a year apart may show no effect because the liquidity would have been restored.
+may show no effect because the liquidity would have been restored.
 In this case, even if I won't have the same households in every month but I still have observations for one-fourth of the sample in each month from which I can take out the time invariant fixed characteristics as well.
 Having information in each month allows us to graphically observe the changes, if any, in the variables.
 Further, observing the same households over time is another advantage as it helps us to see the behaviour of same households before and after the shock.
 Having panel data also allows us to control for household unobserved characteristics that are fixed over time and helps tease out the effect of the program.